phil-pappas/Athena_Center_Apartments/content/english/contact.md

 ---
 title: "Drop Us A Message"
-description: "Feel free to send us queries you might have for the accomondation or our availability."
+description: "Feel free to reach out to us if you are interested in checking our availability."
 bg_image: "images/DJI_0147.jpg"
 layout: "contact"
 draft: false